neurologic/Neurophysiology-Lab/week-2/Lab-Manual.md

 # Lab Manual

-Today you will again be using weakly electric fish and recording voltage in their tank using two sets of differential electrodes.
-You will also be presenting an electrical stimulus to the fish via a pair of electrodes controlled by a "stimulus isolation unit" (SIU).
-The SIU controls the voltage across the two output leads (which in this experiment provides a dipole source).
+Today you will be using weakly electric fish and recording voltage in their tank using two sets of differential electrodes.

 ## Software Setup
 The bonsai script for today has only one datastream pathway.